 Breach of Contract

 When 2 or more people form an agreement, either in writing or verbally, to provide something of value to each other this forms what is called a contract.
 The terms of a contract are legally enforceable.
 Damages for breach of contract are, generally, intended to place the Plaintiff in a situation that is as similar as possible to the situation that the Plaintiff would be in had the contract not been breached.
-Common breach of contract claims include unpaid invoices, consumer disputes, and defective workmanship.
+Common breach of contract claims include unpaid invoices, consumer disputes, commercial leases, and defective workmanship.
 There is generally a duty to mitigate your losses when it comes to contract disputes.
 If one fails to mitigate their losses there is a good chance that your monetary award will be restricted or may be completely diminished, depending on the circumstances.
 Unjust enrichment is a common law cause of action closely related to breach of contract.
 If one party requests that another party perform a service or provide goods on the first party's behalf and there is no agreement as to the amount of payment for the service or goods, unjust enrichment and quantum meruit will often be used by the court to decide the value of the service or goods.

 Torts are civil causes of action that were created by court precedent.
 Many torts have their roots in foreign common law legal systems, commonly England.
 The purpose of torts is to place a Plaintiff in a position that is as close as possible to the position that they would be in had they not been wronged.

 Statutory liabilities are claims that have their basis in laws passed by the legislative branch of government.
 Some statutory liabilities have their roots in common law precedent or torts, which can result in a lot of overlap.
 Common statutory liabilities include damages and harm caused by a dog and consumer disputes.